Who we help

 Job Placement Services

 Goodwill has a range of services to assist individuals in obtaining community employment.
 Participants receive individualized and group support in resume development, job search and interviewing strategies and networking.
 Our Job Placement Specialists help participants assess their strengths and needs, set personal goal s and explore their vocational interests.
-Our Helms Career Centers are just one tool that we use to connect job seekers and employers.

 Goodwill offers day programming Monday - Friday to help people with disabilities and other barriers to more fully experience their community, build social and daily living skills and increase their independence.
-Day Habilitation services are offered in Burlington, Cedar Rapids, Clinton, Iowa City and the Quad Cities.
+Day Habilitation services are offered in Cedar Rapids, Iowa City and the Quad Cities.

 Supported Community Living